kissmybutton/motorcortex-graphs/README.md

     },
 ]
 ```
+\* To avoid cluttering it is recommended to not enter more than 16 datapoints per line.

 #### Timings:
 The `timings` object is an *optional* attribute that contains three (3) parameters for setting the duration of the event.
 These parameters are: